-There is a comprehensive staff handbook and Behaviour and Skills Framework setting out the Authority's expectations regarding behaviour and the procedures for non compliance.
+There is a comprehensive staff handbook and Behaviour and Skills Framework setting out the Authority's expectations regarding behaviour and the procedures for non-compliance.
 Staff are made aware, through induction and the performance management framework, of the Authority's expectations in terms of standards of behaviour and compliance with agreed policies and codes of conduct.

+The Council has a Code of Conduct for Employees.
+During the year an Officer Conflicts of Interest Protocol was introduced which brings together controls on Officers' conflicts of interest contained in the Local Government Act 1972, Officer Employment Rules and the Code of Conduct.
 There is also a Members' Code of Conduct which sets out the standards of behaviour to be followed by Members.
 Both codes take into account 'The Seven Principles of Public Life' which are included in the Localism Act 2011.
 The principles are: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.